antonioribeiro/laravel-installer/README.md

-laravel-installer 2.1.0
+Laravel Installer Script 2.1.0
 =======

 A Laravel 3 and 4 Install Script for Linux

-This Linux Bash Script will install Laravel and, if needed, all dependencies (webserver, php5 and extensions, phpunit...)
+This Linux Bash Script will install Laravel and, if needed, all dependencies (webserver, php5 and extensions like mcrypt, phpunit and more)

 ### Installation and Usage